-The 2021 Bluebird Parade for Foster Children was sponsored by (the fabulous) Kiwanis Club of Charlottesville
+The 2022 Bluebird Parade for Foster Children is sponsored by (the fabulous) Kiwanis Club of Charlottesville

-In place of the annual Dogwood Pancake Breakfast, the Kiwanis Club of Charlottesville was proud to support Piedmont CASA and The Foster Care and Adoption Awareness Coalition–FCAAC–in this project to raise awareness and to benefit the foster children of our community.
+The Kiwanis Club of Charlottesville is proud to support Piedmont CASA and The Foster Care and Adoption Awareness Coalition–FCAAC–in this project to raise awareness and to benefit the foster children of our community.

-On May 1, Gearharts brought out their popular Limited Edition Bluebird Chocolates.
-Beginning May 7, MarieBette was all aflutter with bluebirds on their cakes and breads.
-It was all in generous support of The Bluebird Parade and our kids in foster care.
+On May 1, Gearharts will bring out their popular Limited Edition Bluebird Chocolates — and MarieBette will be all aflutter with bluebirds on their cakes and breads.
+It is all in generous support of The Bluebird Parade and our kids in foster care.

 How The Bluebird Parade Began…